grahampcharles/VSCode-todotools/README.md

 ## Development Pathway

+* Change command name to more generic name, like, updateRecurringTasks or something
 * Make only work on taskpaper documents.
 * Implement the "copy" using extension settings, something like this: